mikewgd/my-js/_posts/2019-10-27-custom-select-menu.md

 docs: ML.Dropdown.html
 scriptFile: select.js
 description: Converts a select menu into div menu dropdown.
+notes: |-
+  * IE6 maxHeight is not supported, so height is not set.
-notes: "* `optgroup` and multiple selections are not supported.\n* Selects that have `system` as a class name will not be a custom select menu.\n* Events bound to the select, will be bound to the custom select as well.\n* Not accessible (keyboard events, maybe soon \U0001F609)"
+  * `optgroup` and multiple selections are not supported.
+  * Selects that have `system` as a class name will not be a custom select menu.
+  * Events bound to the select, will be bound to the custom select as well.
+  * Not accessible (keyboard events, maybe soon)
 examples: |-
   <form id="random" method="" action="">
       <label for="month-born">Month you were born: </label>